OskarWal/Library/README.md

 ## Before run
-> In crud-servlet.xml change:
+> In file crud-servlet.xml change bean myDataSource:
-- jdbcUrl
+- jdbcUrl - url to your DB
-- user
+- user - username to your DB
-- password
+- password - password to your DB

 ## Features